Robinpig/Note/docs/CS/CN/HTTP/HTTP.md

 ALPN differs from NPN primarily in who decides what protocol to speak.
 With ALPN, the client gives the server a list of protocols in its order of preference and the server picks the one it wants, while with NPN the client makes the final choice.

-#### Binary Message

-HTTP/2 also enables more efficient processing of messages through use of binary message framing.

 #### HPACK